Raj-04/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is happenning on personalDice as it is outside the function(global), and so this is trying to look for it inside of the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the function is always the same and the const could change to a let so you could change the declaration afterwards.

 c.
 What is the lexical scope of `newRoll`?

+Personal Dice

 ### Task 3 - Stretch Goals